 WITH A TORTILLA PRESS – Cut 2 squares from a plastic bag of about 15 cm (6 inch) each.
 Place one square of plastic on the tortilla press, then place on top one of the dough balls and cover with the other piece of plastic.
 Close the tortillera and press down gently until you form a small size thick tortilla.

-WITH A HEAVY DISH – Do the same as with the tortilla press, but instead use a heavy dish (like a pie or casserole dish) to press and form the sope.
+WITH A HEAVY DISH – Do the same as with the tortilla press, but instead use a heavy dish (like a pie or casserole dish) placed on top of the masa ball, then press to form the sope (watch the video).